Cockatoo: Morphology

 The plumage of the cockatoos is less brightly coloured than that of the other parrots, with species generally being either black, grey or white.
 Many species have smaller areas of colour on their plumage, often yellow, pink and red, usually on the crest or tail.
 The galah and Major Mitchell's cockatoo are more broadly coloured in pink tones.
 Several species have a brightly coloured bare area around the eye and face known as a periophthalmic ring; the large red patch of bare skin of the palm cockatoo is the most extensive and covers some of the face, while it is more restricted in some other species of white cockatoo, notably the corellas and blue-eyed cockatoo.
 The plumage of males and females is similar in most species.
 The plumage of the female cockatiel is duller than the male, but the most marked sexual dimorphism occurs in the gang-gang cockatoo and the two species of black cockatoos in the subgenus Calyptorhynchus, namely the red-tailed and glossy black cockatoos.
-The iris colour differs in a few species, being pink or red in the female galah and Major Mitchell's cockatoo and red-brown in some other female white cockatoo species.
+The iris colour differs in a few species, being pink or red in the female galah and the pink cockatoo and red-brown in some other female white cockatoo species.
 The males all have dark brown irises.

 Cockatoos maintain their plumage with frequent preening throughout the day.
 They remove dirt and oil and realign feather barbs by nibbling their feathers.
 They also preen other birds' feathers that are otherwise hard to get at.
 Cockatoos produce preen-oil from a gland on their lower back and apply it by wiping their plumage with their heads or already oiled feathers.
 Powder-down is produced by specialised feathers in the lumbar region and distributed by the preening cockatoo all over the plumage.

 Moulting is very slow and complex.
 Black cockatoos appear to replace their flight feathers one at a time, their moult taking two years to complete.
 This process is much shorter in other species, such as the galah and long-billed corella, which each take around six months to replace all their flight feathers.

 Voice

 The vocalisations of cockatoos are loud and harsh.
 They serve a number of functions, including allowing individuals to recognize one another, alerting others of predators, indicating individual moods, maintaining the cohesion of a flock and as warnings when defending nests.
-The use of calls and number of specific calls varies by species; the Carnaby's black cockatoo has as many as 15 types of call, whereas others, such as Major Mitchell's cockatoo, have fewer.
+The use of calls and number of specific calls varies by species; the Carnaby's black cockatoo has as many as 15 types of call, whereas others, such as the pink cockatoo, have fewer.
 Some, like the gang-gang cockatoo, are comparatively quiet but do have softer growling calls when feeding.
 In addition to vocalisations, palm cockatoos communicate over large distances by drumming on a dead branch with a stick.
 Cockatoo species also make a characteristic hissing sound when threatened.